paritytech/substrate/client/transaction-pool/README.md

 - caveat: on-chain state conditions may render transaction valid despite some `requires` tags
-- caveat: including transactions to a chain might make them valid again right away (for instance UTXO transaction get's in, but since we don't store spent outputs it will be valid again, awaiting the same inputs/tags to be satisfied)
+- caveat: including transactions to a chain might make them valid again right away (for instance UTXO transaction gets in, but since we don't store spent outputs it will be valid again, awaiting the same inputs/tags to be satisfied)

 ### `priority`